AppsFlyer/aerospike-clj/README.md

 ```

 #### Mocking in application unit tests
-When performing unit tests in application code, it is most times undesirable to launch a full Aerospike container to
-run tests against.
-For those cases the library exposes a mock client that replaces all the calls to `aerospike-clj.client`.
+For unit tests purposes you can use a mock client that implements the client protocol.

 Usage: